-The high level functions in Lattice are modeled on the ones in S-PLUS.
-These are described quite thoroughly in several papers available at Bell Labs' web site (e.g., Becker et al. (1996)).
-Although the use of Grid makes some differences unavoidable, the descriptions of Trellis in S-PLUS are applicable for the most part to Lattice as well.
+The high level functions in lattice are modeled on the ones in S-PLUS.
+These are described quite thoroughly in several papers available at Bell Labs' web site (e.g., Becker, Cleveland, and Shyu (1996)).
+Although the use of grid makes some differences unavoidable, the description of Trellis in S-PLUS is applicable for the most part to lattice as well.

-But even apart from the technical differences implied by the use of Grid, there are also some design aspects in which Lattice consciously deviates from Trellis, mostly in the form of extensions to the Trellis API.
+However, apart from the differences made unavoidable by the use of grid, there are also some design aspects in which lattice consciously deviates from Trellis, mostly in the form of extensions to the Trellis API.
 These could be useful to users coding exclusively for R, but will often lead to incompatibilities with Trellis.
-We give examples and brief justification for some of these extensions.
+In section 3, we give examples and brief justification for some of these extensions.

-2 The role of Grid in Lattice
+2 The role of grid in lattice